 Uploading photos is boring.

-At Photobox, every user has to face this process at least once during its journey.
+At Photobox, every user has to go through this process at least once.

-One of the main questions that we try to address is : How can we take care of the boring tasks in order to let the user focus on the creative and fun parts ?
+And one of the main questions that we try to address is: How can we take care of the boring tasks in order to let the user focus on the creative and fun parts?

 This question is clearly at the core of the upload step.

 The first thing to know is that there is a lot of ways to upload photos on Photobox.
-You can upload photos one by one, upload many photos in a dedicated page, upload them in one of the creation tools, or even by FTP,... and all these solutions took very different design directions.
+You can upload photos one by one, by bulk, upload them in one of the creation tools, or by FTP,... and all these solutions took very different design directions.

-If we are not able to answer this question, how can we expect the user to be able to choose confidently between those different solutions and to know which one suits the best its needs ?
+If we are not able to answer this question, how can we expect users to choose confidently between those different solutions and to know which one will better suit their needs?

-If we decide that many different methods are required (for good reasons, for instance because we think that the way we upload only one photo is really different from the way we upload a lot of photos), is there any reason why those methods use a different copy, a different user flow, or different interactions ?
+If we decide that many different methods are required (for good reasons, for instance because we think that the way we upload only one photo is really different from the way we upload multiple photos), is there any reason why those methods use a different copy, a different user flow, or different interactions?

 Another important point is the lack of feedback during the process.
 Users do not know anything about the remaining time, or the state of individual photos,... it is not even clear where the photos will be uploaded.

-Finally, the last main issue is that it is incredibly hard !
+Finally, the last issue is that it is incredibly hard!

-First, let me quickly talk about design directions to answer these problems :
+First, let me quickly talk about the main design directions:

 In this design proposal, the user starts directly in the creation tool.
 No more "upload and organise" screen, no more creation selection.
 No more unnecessary step.

-Here you can access all your photobox albums and simply drag and drop photos in your creation.
-We allow the user to access other providers.
-We also created some "meta providers" that are just virtual categories of related photos ("All photo used in my creation", "Last uploaded photos", "People photos", "Landscapes",...).
+Here you can access all the albums (including albums from other providers) and simply drag and drop photos in your creation.
+We've also created some sorts of "meta albums" that are just virtual categories of related photos: "All the photo used in my creation", "The last uploaded photos", "Photos of people", "Landscapes",....

 At any time, the user is able to upload more photos from its computer, either by drag and droping one or several photos directly in the library area, or by clicking on the "Get more photos" button that will simply open the operating system window.
 The user will not have to leave the creation step anymore in order to add photos.

 Photos are uploaded in the album that is currently selected in the library.
 However, if this album is not a photobox album (for instance if it is a Facebook album), we display an alert box that ask the user to choose a destination album for these photos.
-By default, a kind of "session album" is created but the user can access any of its other albums.
+By default, a kind of "session album" is created but the user can access any other album.

-When photos are uploaded, we display a small notification that informs the user on the remaining time.
-At this step, the user can still upload more photos (they will simply be added to the queue), use any photo in its creation, browse another album (the main notification is still there),...
+When photos are being uploaded, we display a small notification that informs the user on the remaining time.
+At this step, the user can still upload more photos (they will simply be added to the queue), use any photo in its creation, or browse another album (the notification will remain).

 Don't hesitate to have a look at other case studies.